This information is part of the Colgate University catalog.

 The Longyear Museum of Anthropology enhances the teaching and research facilities of the department.
 The museum, founded in 1965 and named after Dr. John M. Longyear III, professor of anthropology, emeritus, contains archaeological and ethnographic collections from a wide range of cultures around the world.
 The collections of African art, Canadian First Nations art, Iroquois archaeological materials from central New York, and the central Mexican (Guerrero) stone sculptures are extensive.

 Students may take advantage of the resources of the museum in a variety of ways.
-ANTH 253 - Field Methods and Interpretation in Archaeology (MC, GR, FR) and ANTH 300 - Museum Studies in Native American Cultures (MC, GR, FR) offer students the opportunity to become acquainted with the museum holdings and to carry out research projects on selected collections of artifacts.
+ANTH 253 - Field Methods and Interpretation in Archaeology (RI) and ANTH 300 - Museum Studies in Native American Cultures (RI) offer students the opportunity to become acquainted with the museum holdings and to carry out research projects on selected collections of artifacts.
 Students may also arrange independent studies working with the museum collections and receive credit in either the Department of Sociology and Anthropology or in the Native American Studies Program, which is sponsored by the Division of University Studies.
 Students are encouraged to inquire at the offices of the curators of the Longyear Museum of Anthropology concerning independent studies projects in cultural anthropology or archaeology, as well as for information concerning museum internship programs and opportunities in museum studies and summer programs in archaeological or ethnographic fieldwork.

 The sociology and anthropology department, along with departments in the social sciences, arts and humanities, and natural sciences, offers an interdisciplinary major in Native American Studies with a study group in Santa Fe.